S1nScripts/docs.s1nscripts.com/docs/notify/how-to-use.md

 })
 ```

+If you're using the code on the client-side, you can use `TriggerEvent` to trigger the notification.
+However, if you're using the code on the server-side, you need to use `TriggerClientEvent` and pass the source as the first argument.
+Here's an example of how to use `TriggerClientEvent`:

 The `type` parameter corresponds to the type of notification, which can be one of the following values: `info`, `warning`, `success`, `error`, or `message`.

 The `title` parameter corresponds to the title of the notification, which will appear at the top of the notification box.